Foods to avoid or limit during pregnancy

 These foods are OK to eat during pregnancy in limited amounts:

 - Fish that have small amounts of mercury.
 Mercury is a metal that can harm your baby.
 Fish get mercury from the water they swim in and from eating other fish that have mercury in them.
 By eating fish that contain mercury, you can pass the metal to your baby during pregnancy.
 This can cause brain damage and affect your baby’s hearing and vision.
-During pregnancy, eat 8 to 12 ounces a week of fish that doesn't have a lot of mercury, including shrimp, salmon, pollock, catfish and canned light tuna.
-It’s OK to eat 6 ounces a week of albacore (white) tuna.
+During pregnancy, eat 8 to 12 ounces a week of fish that doesn’t have a lot of mercury, including shrimp, salmon, pollock, catfish and canned light tuna.
+It’s also OK to eat 6 ounces a week of albacore (white) tuna.
+If you eat fish, cook it so that the inside temperature is 145 degrees and see if it separates into flakes.
+Shrimp, lobster and scallops should be milky white.
+Clams, mussels and oysters should cook until shells open.

 - Food and drinks that have caffeine.
-Limit the caffeine you get each day to 200 milligrams.
+Limit the caffeine you get each day to less than 200 milligrams.
 This is about the amount in 1½ 8-ounce cups of coffee or one 12-ounce cup of coffee.
 Caffeine amounts in coffee vary a lot and depend on things, like the brand you drink, how it's made and the size of the cup.
+Not all coffee cups are the same size, even though you think of them as a cup.
 Check to see how many ounces your cup has, especially if you’re buying a cup of coffee or tea.
-Instead of drinking regular coffee, try coffee that's decaffeinated (has a smaller amount of caffeine).
-Caffeine is also found in tea, chocolate, soda and some over-the-counter medicine.
+Instead of drinking regular coffee, try coffee that's decaffeinated (has a small amount of caffeine).
+Caffeine also is found in tea, energy drinks, chocolate, soda and some over-the-counter medicine.
 Read labels on food, drinks and medicine to know how much caffeine you're getting.

 What foods are completely off limits during pregnancy?